 Remember that, with indie publishing, you retain the rights to all your content, but you have to pay to get that content produced.
-Traditional publishing will produce the content for free, but you have to get picked by a publisher, which can be a long, arduous journey that costs you your creative control, and the publisher owns your content at the end.
+Traditional publishing will produce the content for free, but you have to get picked up by a publisher, which can be a long, arduous journey that costs you your creative control.
+And then the publisher owns your content at the end.
 So, while each has their own advantages, you’ll need to understand the costs and establish your self-publishing book budget if you decide to go that route.

 Creating your book in a professional way incurs costs.
 There is, unfortunately, no cheap shortcut for preparing a book for print, especially because only the best books sell.
 Most people who choose independent publishing don’t have the background to know how to successfully get a book off the ground.
 Even if you’re a practiced author or designer, you’re still competing in a market where books are professionally produced.
 Selling widely has everything to do with quality.
 People won’t choose your book without a standout cover.
 And they won’t keep reading it or buy your next one if your plot or structure gets lost and your copy is riddled with errors.